KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** JCarter426

-**Description:** In all BioWare's infinite brilliance, when they ported KOTOR to PC they didn't just cap the menus to 800x600, they also broke the game's lockpicking aids so they're literally unusable.
-This mod can't fix that, but it *can* give you a workaround: either some hacky functionality that works just like spikes should, or cold, hard cash in the places where spikes would normally drop.
+**Description:** In all BioWare's infinite brilliance, when they ported KOTOR to PC they didn't just cap the menus to 800x600, they also broke security spikes so they're literally unusable.
+This mod can't fix that, but it *can* give you a workaround: either some hacky functionality that works just like spikes do, or cold, hard cash in the places where spikes would normally drop.

 **Category & Tier:** Bugfix / 2 - Recommended